Prasanthi Nilayam: History

 At the age of 17, Sathya Sai Baba told one devotee, "The Sai Pravesh (the advent of Sai) will transform that region into Prasanti Pradesh (a region of highest peace).
 There will rise a bhavan (mansion)!
 Lakhs of people from all over India, why only India, from all over the world, will come and wait there for Sai darshan!"

-In 1944, a mandir was built to facilitate the growing number of Sai Baba devotees.
+In 1944, a small temple was built to facilitate Sai Baba's growing number of followers.
 It is now commonly referred to as the "old mandir."

-Prasanti Nilayam was inaugurated on 23 November 1950, the 24th birthday of Sathya Sai Baba and its construction lasted about two years "Sathya Sai Baba can be said to be the architect and engineer who directed the entire work for construction", says Narayana Kasturi.
+Construction of the main Prasanti Nilayam ashram began soon after, and it was inaugurated on 23 November 1950, which was also the 24th birthday of Sai Baba.

+"Sathya Sai Baba can be said to be the architect and engineer who directed the entire work for construction", says Narayana Kasturi.
 Sathya Sai Baba supervised the construction, acquiring of equipment, and watched over the devotees who constructed the ashram."
 Heavy girders for the central prayer hall was transported from Tiruchirappalli by train to Penukonda and then had to be brought over the district road, sixteen miles long."

-The mandir was painted blue, yellow, and pink "communicating the message of the harmony of spirit, intellect, and heart respectively; for blue stands for spirit, yellow for intellect, and pink for heart (love).
-The rich harmony of the three does result in Santi (peace) and Prasanti (supreme peace); and that really is the message of the Prasanti Mandir."
+The mandir was painted blue, yellow, and pink, symbolizing the harmony of spirit (blue), intellect (yellow), and heart (love), which together represent the path to supreme peace, or prasanti.
 In October 1957, a hospital was inaugurated on the hill behind the ashram."

 Poornachandra Auditorium was built in 1973 where cultural programmes, conferences and yagnas during Dasara take place."
 It can seat around 15,000 people in the 60 x 40-metre area.
 Sathya Sai Baba's living quarters are upstairs above the stage."